andyto1234/demcmc_mod/readme.md

 ## Introduction

 The demcmc_mod project is a customized version of the original [demcmc](https://github.com/dstansby/demcmc) package.
-It includes modifications to incorporate a custom DEM (Differential Emission Measure) guess, providing enhanced functionality for specific use cases.
+It includes modifications to incorporate a custom DEM (Differential Emission Measure) guess.
+The DEM result is significantly better with an improved DEM guess.

 ## Features